Rockylars/Wulfram/docs/characters/Oreb/idea.md

 - 3 luck
 - Flight
 - Feather shaped tears
-- 3.0 speed cap
+- 3.0 speed cap outside of combat
-- 5 contact damage per tick.
+- 5 contact damage per tick
+- Immunity to spike rock damage

 **Oreb** has the innate benefit and downside of:
 - [Klutz](/docs/items/passive/shit/Klutz/idea.md)
-  - Will have a 1% chance to replace your tear with an [Eye of Greed](https://bindingofisaacrebirth.fandom.com/wiki/Eye_of_Greed), [Dr. Fetus](https://bindingofisaacrebirth.fandom.com/wiki/Dr._Fetus) or [Sharp Key](https://bindingofisaacrebirth.fandom.com/wiki/Sharp_Key) shot if the respective pickup is above 15.
+  - Will have a 5% chance to replace your tear with an [Eye of Greed](https://bindingofisaacrebirth.fandom.com/wiki/Eye_of_Greed), [Dr. Fetus](https://bindingofisaacrebirth.fandom.com/wiki/Dr._Fetus) or [Sharp Key](https://bindingofisaacrebirth.fandom.com/wiki/Sharp_Key) shot if the respective pickup is above 15.
+    - Oreb has a higher chance to fire pennies.
   - Firing this shot will still deduct the collectible in question.
+  - You will be able to use this to get rid of coins on later floors.
 - [Eclipse](/docs/items/passive/amazing/Eclipse/idea.md)
   - Speed up's/down's only give half their respective speed up.
   - All wing items give a massive 0.5 speed up.